thorlindberg/thesis/README.md

 In characterising distributed systems, [Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) raise the notion that the physical differences of entities, and variation in their resources, creates a reliance on distributed communication.
 Distributed resources, particularly the absence of shared memory, implies an inherent asynchrony between entities.
 This means that each individual entity must act autonomously, while collaborating with and distributing tasks among the entities within the system.

-As seen in figure ?,?,?,[Figure 4](#networkcomms),?,?,?,?, a distributed system achieves asynchronous collaboration through a communication network, either a wide (WAN) area or local (LAN) area network, depending on the geography of the system.
+As seen in figure [Figure 4](#networkcomms), a distributed system achieves asynchronous collaboration through a communication network, either a wide (WAN) area or local (LAN) area network, depending on the geography of the system.
 Each entity in the system consists of at least one processor (P) with its own solitary memory (M), providing the entity computational autonomy.
 This network structure creates the potential for both hardware and software heterogeneity, which necessitates coordination and distribution of tasks and responsibilities.

 <span id="networkcomms"></span>
 ![](./figures/networkcomms.pdf)